prividentity/PrivateIdentity-Oldd/Encryption-Engine-setup.md

 #### Preprocess Images

 Ensuring the strength of enrolls is the hallmark of Private Identity’s patented application.
-A single subject image is morphed into 60 separate images, winnowed down to the superior 53.
-The original image morphs by changing the rotation, flipping and modifying the colors through an image homogenization algorithm.
+A single-subject image is morphed into 60 separate images, winnowed down to the superior 53.
+The original image morphs by changing the rotation, flipping, and modifying the colors through an image homogenization algorithm.
 The algorithm compares the geometric distances between every permutation of images.
-The algorithm discards images causing a geometric distances greater than a threshold.
+The algorithm discards images causing a geometric distance greater than a threshold.
 If the result is less than 53 images morphing tries again.
 If after N number of tries, the algorithm cannot find 53 valid images, the person is rejected and the files move to a rejection directory.

-Subject images are parsed out into three directories: the original directory retains the preliminary/primary image, an enroll directory and a predict directory.
+Subject images are parsed out into three directories: the original directory retains the preliminary/primary image, an enroll directory, and a predict directory.
 Both the prediction and enroll directories contain an images sub-directory and an embeddings sub-directory.
-The images sub-directory contains the morphed images and the enbeddings sub-directory contains embedding which by definition are  homomorphically encrypted.
+The images subdirectory contains the morphed images and the embeddings sub-directory contains embedding which by definition are  homomorphically encrypted.

 To preprocess images, locate the directory with the images stored with the person names as their filenames.
 Then run the following command to augment the images and removing the bad embeddings which will create a 'enroll' and 'predict' sub-directories.